 Pollution from industrial installations in England and Wales has been controlled to some extent for over 150 years.
-Cheshire West and Chester Council's Environmental Protection Team regulates emissions from a number of industries.
+Our Environmental Protection Team regulates emissions from a number of industries.
 Emissions from most major industrial process however are regulated by the Environment Agency (EA).

 Where to find help

 For further information please contact the Environmental Protection Team.

 - Email: EnvironmentalProtection@cheshirewestandchester.gov.uk